USING IRONXL

 conn.Open()

-' this will query your database and return the result to your datatable
+' Query the database and return the result to a data table

 Dim dt As New DataTable()